krastin/packer-xenial-flask/README.md

-# packer-nginx64-vagrant-2
+# packer-xenial-flask
-A vagrant box based on ubuntu xenial with nginx for virtualbox
+A vagrant box based on ubuntu xenial with flask for virtualbox

 # Prerequisites
 ## Install vagrant